ardalis/ardalis-com-gatsby/src/pages/blog/invest-in-good-user-stories.md

 ## Negotiable

 Bill Wake writes:

-> <!--StartFragment-->
->
-> A good story is *negotiable*.
-It is not an explicit contract for features; rather, details will be co-created by the customer and programmer during development.
-A good story captures the essence, not the details.
-Over time, the card may acquire notes, test ideas, and so on, but we don’t need these to prioritize or schedule stories.
->
-> <!--EndFragment-->

 I'm not sure "negotiable" is the best term for this, but hey it works with the mnemonic.
 The idea here is that the details of the user story are TBD - to be determined.
 User stories shouldn't be so detailed that they act as a specification of the work to be done.
 They should have just enough detail to remind the developer and the stakeholder of the feature to be discussed, and then a discussion should be had.
 That's not to say the story can't contain additional valuable context (notes, sketches, etc) from past discussions, all of which can be brought into the just-in-time discussion.
 Most likely, though, these things were added after the story was first created, during prioritization or other conversations while it was in the backlog.
 User stories should require extensive notes or diagrams to be considered "done".